bertrandmartel/metec-braille-driver/raspberry/windows-iot/README.md

 # Windows IoT Core

 MetecDriver library is build using C++/CX as a Windows Runtime Component.
-It can be used from other UWP app (C++/C#/.NET) by adding the reference to the library project.
+It can be used from other UWP app (C++/C#/.NET).

-To use the library in another solution:

-* create a new solution
-* add existing project : select [MetecDriverLibrary](./raspberry/windows-iot/MetecDriver/MetecDriverLibrary) project in `raspberry/windows-iot/MetecDriver/MetecDriverLibrary`
-* create your project selecting Windows IoT / Background Task (IoT)
-* edit project dependency to build MetecDriverLibrary first
-* add a reference to MetecDriverLibrary project

-or if you just want to build the examples :

-Using Visual Studio C++ open `MetecDriver.sln` under `raspberry/windows-iot/MetecDriver` and build solution to build the library & the examples.

 ## C++ : Single cell